linkerd/linkerd/docs/config.md

 All configurations must define a **routers** key, the value of which must be an array of router configurations.
-Each router implements RPC for a supported protocol. linkerd doesn't need to understand the payload in an RPC call, but it does need enough protocol support to determine the logical name of the destination.
+Each router implements RPC for a supported protocol. (linkerd doesn't need to understand the payload in an RPC call, but it does need to know enough about the protocol to determine the logical name of the destination.)

 Routers also include **servers**, which define their entry points.